 Back to questions

-The output should include the month in numerical value, product id, and average star rating rounded to two decimal places.
-Sort the output based on month followed by the product id.
+Given the reviews table, write a query to retrieve the average star rating for each product, grouped by month.
+The output should display the month as a numerical value, product ID, and average star rating rounded to two decimal places.
+Sort the output first by month and then by product ID.

 P.S.
 If you've read the Ace the Data Science Interview, and liked it, consider writing us a review?